 More About George

 George started trading penny stocks in 2018.
 Early inconsistency and limited capital led to losses, but a trading community and his cousin’s mentorship shifted his focus to large-cap stocks in 2024.
-Joining Trade The Pool in 2025 provided structure, with risk controls like the daily pause, curbing his over trading tendencies.
-The $25,000 FLEX buying power required him to adopt greater discipline, shifting from quick penny stock scalps to carefully planned 15- to 30-minute large-cap trades.
-He now sees full-time trading as achievable.
+Joining Trade The Pool in 2025 provided structure, with risk controls such as the daily pause, which helped curb his over-trading tendencies.
+The $25,000 FLEX buying power required him to adopt greater discipline, shifting from quick penny stock scalps to carefully planned 15- to 30-minute trades in large-cap stocks.
+He now sees full-time trading as a viable option.

-What’s more, The Trade The Pool platform gave him room to develop his large-cap strategy focused on fundamentals and technicals.
+Moreover, the Trade The Pool platform provided him with the opportunity to develop his large-cap strategy, which focuses on fundamentals and technical analysis.
 He now sees prop firm trading as a practical path to consistency, where patience and setup quality matter more than constantly clicking buttons.

 George’s Tips

 - Systematic trade management: “I’m very systematic in the way I find my trades and always know what I’m going to trade in advance.
-I use a mixture of fundamentals and technicals to determine my trades, while my risk and positioning are discretionary.
-Most times, I try to get my position into a break-even scenario, though it doesn’t always work that way.
+I use a combination of fundamental and technical analysis to determine my trades, while my risk and positioning are discretionary.
+Most of the time, I try to get my position into a break-even scenario, although it doesn’t always work that way.
 These are big boy stocks—$2, $300—so they move points, not cents.”

 - How to adapt to different timeframes: “There’s a timeframe difference between playing an ORB and a reversion.
 You need to risk against that timeframe on market structure, and as it flips, I’m willing to be in the trade for five, ten, fifteen minutes on a five-minute pattern or an hour on a thirty-minute pattern.”

 - I found my edge: “Stocks have magnets.
-Whether it’s the daily two hundred moving average or previous pivots, or pockets, on high of all days.
-I was able to take advantage of those on a little bit of a larger timeframe.
-You know, a lot of people trade within the ten, fifteen second realm of things on a hyper scalping mode.
+Whether it’s the daily 200 moving average, previous pivots, or pockets, on the high of all days.
+I was able to take advantage of those on a slightly larger timeframe.
+You know, a lot of people trade within the ten- fifteen second realm of things on a hyper scalping mode.
 I was more of a 5-minute trader.”

 Funded Trader, George F. – Closing Thoughts

-George’s systematic approach when it comes to stock selection and risk management, paired well with Trade The Pool’s limited risk trading platform.
+George’s systematic approach to stock selection and risk management paired well with Trade The Pool’s limited-risk trading platform.

-Moreover, Trade The Pool gave him the capital and structure to trade confidently, proving that finding the right environment to thrive leads to success.
+Moreover, Trade The Pool provided him with the capital and structure to trade confidently, demonstrating that finding the right environment to thrive leads to success.

 If you liked this post make sure to share it!